Last updated on January 12th, 2021 at 11:00 am

 - asking the buyer to attend the viewing with only one other person from their household and not to bring any vulnerable people to the viewing

-- letting you know that the professional who will visit the property is not showing any symptoms of the virus and has not tested positive for the virus in the last 14 days
+- letting you know that the professional who will visit the property is not showing any symptoms of the virus and has not recently tested positive for it

 The viewing should then be able to take place at an agreed time and date, but the appointment will not take place in the usual way.
-For example, you may find that the agent wears a mask and/or gloves, and both buyer and seller may be asked to wear a mask too.
+For example, the agent will wear a mask and/or gloves, and both buyer and seller must wear masks too.

 If you are interested in buying a new build home, things may be a little different.
 You should contact the developer to make an appointment and find out what you need to do to visit.
 You can find out more about buying a new build home on our website.